Waldencast Announces Participa - GuruFocus.com

-NEW YORK, March 02, 2023 (GLOBE NEWSWIRE) -- Waldencast plc, (NASDAQ: WALD) (“Waldencast”), a global multi-brand beauty and wellness platform, today announced that the Company will participate in upcoming consumer conferences.
+NEW YORK, March 02, 2023 (GLOBE NEWSWIRE) -- Waldencast plc, ( WALD) (“Waldencast”), a global multi-brand beauty and wellness platform, today announced that the Company will participate in upcoming consumer conferences.

 On March 6, 2023, the Company will attend the Raymond James 44th Annual Institutional Investors Conference being held at the JW Marriott Orlando Grande Lakes in Orlando, Florida.
 The Company will host a presentation at 1:05 p.m.
 Eastern Standard Time and hold investor meetings throughout the day;